vijaybirru/documentation/service_catalog/offerings.rst

 Simple Template Example
 -----------------------

-This is an example of as Farm Template that contains a single Farm Role, a Global Variable, Orchestration Rules and Storage configuration.
+This is an example of a Farm Template that contains a single Farm Role, a Global Variable, Orchestration Rules and Storage configuration.
 This template is constrained to AWS via the Role parameter ``"cloudPlatform": "ec2"`` but it does allow selection of the Cloud Location as there are no restrictions in ``_meta`` and ``"cloudLocation": "us-east-1"`` only sets the default value.

 Templates will cause the end user to be prompted for certain mandatory inputs under a variety of circumstances.